laurimi/multiagent-prediction-reward/README.md

 Some further information is available in [this blog post](https://laurimi.github.io/research/2020/10/23/neurips.html).

 If you find the work useful, please cite it as:
 Mikko Lauri and Frans A. Oliehoek.
-"Multi-agent active perception with prediction actions", in Advances in Neural Information Processing Systems (NeurIPS), 2020.
+"Multi-agent active perception with prediction rewards", in Advances in Neural Information Processing Systems (NeurIPS), 2020.

 BiBTeX entry:
 ```
 @inproceedings{lauri2020multiagent,
   author    = {Mikko Lauri and Frans A. Oliehoek},
-  title     = {Multi-agent active perception with prediction actions},
+  title     = {Multi-agent active perception with prediction rewards},
   booktitle = {Advances in Neural Information Processing Systems (NeurIPS)},
   year    = {2020}
 }